COVID-19 vaccination in New Zealand: Pasifika vaccination rates

-By 21 September 2021, Stuff reported that only 29% of the 80,000 eligible members of the Samoan community had been vaccinated.
+By 21 September 2021, Stuff reported that only 29% of the 80,000 eligible members of the Samoan community in Auckland had been vaccinated.
 According to figures released by the Northern Region Health Co-ordination Centre (NRHCC) on 12 September, 23,791 of Samoans living in the Auckland metropolitan area had been fully vaccinated and a further 21,342 had received their first dose of the Pfizer vaccine.
 More than 35,000 had not been vaccinated.
 In response, Samoan community leaders launched a drive-through campaign to increase vaccination rates within that community.

 By 31 October, 85% of Pacific Islanders had received at least one dose while 69% had received both doses.

 Quality issues

 On 7 March 2022, the Southern District Health Board acknowledged that 1,500 people who had received the Pfizer COVID-19 vaccine in the Queenstown Lakes and Central Otago between 1 December 2021 and 28 January 2022 may not be fully protected since their doses were stored at an incorrect temperature.
 The affected provider has ceased providing vaccination services while awaiting the results of an investigation.
 Queenstown Lakes District Mayor Jim Boult expressed disappointment with the vaccine storage issues and urged affected individuals to get a replacement dose.